ffgtfgh53/ffgtfgh53/README.md

 Originally priced at around $1.5 million, the Mercedes CLR GTR is considered one of the most exclusive and prestigious racing cars ever produced. 💰

 Its limited production run of just five units adds to its rarity, making it highly sought after by racing enthusiasts and collectors worldwide. 🌎

+🇸🇬 Singapore is turning rain into drinking water!
+Through the NEWater system, rainwater and used water are purified using advanced filtration and UV treatment.This ultra-clean water is then reused for industries and even drinking, helping Singapore reduce dependence on imported water.
+A smart solution for a water-scarce nation turning rain into a reliable resource.-->

 # I'm sorry